 Harriet Tubman and Fred Rogers understood the Incarnation and lived it.

-As 2020 begins, we are invited to live the Incarnation.
+As the new year begins, we are invited to live the Incarnation.
 We are so in need of people like you and me, average persons, who will not let fear of the other control them, who will not forget that all sentient and nonsentient beings are interconnected, who believe that people are good and are in need of respect, who are willing to listen so as to hear and to acknowledge our blindness so as to see.

 May this Christmas not end on Dec.
 26 but live within us, manifesting itself through us each “beautiful day in the neighborhood.”